-The view northwest down the narrow steep valley of Fishing Cove Brook shows perfectly the kind of narrow slits that the streams have cut into the highland surface along its edges.
-The small bar thrown up by the waves partly crosses Fishing Cove itself.
+The view northwest down the narrow steep valley of Fishing Cove Brook shows perfectly the kind of narrow slits that the

 The top of the Cape Breton Highland is a gently rolling plain, about 1,500 feet above sea-level.
 This view is between Jumping Brook and Fishing Cove Brook on the western side of the park.